pengkang12/pengkang12.github.io/_pages/projects.md

 ## Edge Stream Processing for Machine Learning Applications
   * Description
     - The proliferation of IoT devices and the exponential growth in data generation have rendered Machine Learning (ML) training and serving systems at the network edge of paramount importance.
 The deployment of ML models at the edge offers real-time decision-making, minimized latency, enhanced data privacy, and localized intelligence.
 However, the limited computational power, memory, and constrained energy budgets on edge devices hinder the deployment of sophisticated ML models, particularly large language models.
-My future research will focus on developing system and middleware solutions for exploiting the ability of edge computing for ML model serving systems and distributed model training frameworks.
+    - This research focus on developing system and middleware solutions for exploiting the ability of edge computing for ML model serving systems and distributed model training frameworks.

       ![image info](../images/IoT.png)